cpietsch82/express-api/README.md

 ## TODOS

+- update test suites, so that either all generated test data will be removed afterwards or using another database for testing
 - added some user functionality (update, remove, validations, etc.)
 - adding support for passport (using other authentication providers)
 - added webpack